Topics covered in this blog:

 Surgical Treatment Options

 There are many surgical treatment options for fibroids.
-The most common surgery performed for fibroids is called hysterectomy, during which the uterus is removed.
-Another treatment is called myomectomy, during which the fibroid tumors are surgically removed.
-The recovery time and risk factors associated with surgical options are higher, just like any surgery.
+The most common surgery is hysterectomy, during which the uterus is removed.
+Another treatment is called myomectomy.
+The recovery time and risk factors associated with surgical options are higher.

-A myomectomy is a major surgery to remove fibroids that has some major risks, including excessive blood loss and the increased chance of needing a hysterectomy.
+A myomectomy is a major surgery to remove fibroids with major risks, including excessive blood loss and an increased chance of needing a hysterectomy.
 Other risks include:

 - Blood clots developing